MaliaWakeshoAjwang/CodecademyProjects/Skill Paths/Build a Website with HTML, CSS, and GitHub Pages/Project_Descriptions.md

 - Converted the blog entries into interactive thumbnails to streamline the browsing experience:
   - Added JavaScript elements for mouse interaction, making the thumbnails responsive.
   - Enabled a "pop-out" window effect when thumbnails are clicked for an immersive experience.

+  ### Project 2: Wine Festival Schedule
+  #### Description
+  The Aguillar Family is hosting their annual wine festival and they have asked you to build a web page for the event schedule!
+Use your knowledge of HTML to display a table to the attendees.